 This first one is the new Sun Data Center in a box, called Project Blackbox seen on 237 in East Palo Alto.
 This data center is what marketers call a “Solution Sell” when you bundle up services, hardware, software and support and repackage and apply to a business pain.
 These data centers contain web services, routers, networking equipment, storage, and sometimes remote power.
 You just plug it in for remote locations, high growth areas, or even for disaster computing needs (if your primary data center goes down, drop one of these in asap).

 The products are relatively inexpensive, dependable, predictable and come in the same packaging each time.
 In other words, a lot like fast food.
-And like fast food,
+And like fast food, they’re making their way into a lot of diets, though not as the primary component (after all, Apple and Facebook did just invest billions in traditional data centers).

 Over at Data Center Journal, Jeffrey Clark has a good breakdown of the phenomenon, noting how different the promotion behind DCIBs is from why customers are actually buying them.